agracio/edge-js/README.md

 ### Executing synchronously without function callback

-If your C# implementation will complete synchronously, you can call this function as any synchronous JavaScript function as follows:
+If your C# implementation will complete synchronously you can call this function as any synchronous JavaScript function as follows:

 ```js
 var edge = require('edge-js');